LlamaEdge/LlamaEdge/README.md

-# llama-utils
+# LlamaEdge

-The llama-utils makes it easy for you to run LLM inference apps and create OpenAI-compatible API services for the Llama2 series of LLMs.
+The LlamaEdge project makes it easy for you to run LLM inference apps and create OpenAI-compatible API services for the Llama2 series of LLMs locally.

 ## Quick start